coccoinomane/anon-integration-guide/projects/convex/README.md

 - Deposit all of my USDC-USDT liquidity on Convex on Ethereum
 - Deposit 50% of my ETH-stETH liquidity on Convex on Ethereum
 - Deposit 0.1 LP tokens in Convex pool crv+cvxCRV on Ethereum
+- Deposit \$100 worth of CRV+cvxCRV on Convex on Ethereum
 - Deposit my Curve sreUSD lending position on Convex

 Please note that the tool will deposit & stake the tokens in one transaction.